russmckendrick/records/content/albums/in-this-moment-we-are-free-cities-11031373/index.md

 ---
 title: "Vuur (2) - In This Moment We Are Free - Cities"
-album_artist: "Vuur (2)"
+artist: "Vuur (2)"
-album_title: "In This Moment We Are Free - Cities"
+album_name: "In This Moment We Are Free - Cities"
 date: 2017-10-21
 release_id: "11031373"
 slug: "in-this-moment-we-are-free-cities-11031373"
+hideSummary: true
 cover:
     image: "in-this-moment-we-are-free-cities-11031373.jpg"
+    alt: "In This Moment We Are Free - Cities by Vuur (2)"
+    caption: "In This Moment We Are Free - Cities by Vuur (2)"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Progressive Metal"]
 ---

 ## Tracklisting